Everything You Need To Know

 8. How much exercise, outside, or gym time do the students get at your school?

 Fresh air and exercise is very important to us!
 We have a scheduled hour-long PE class a week where we often go off-site to use a recreational facility or outdoor fields.
-For the 2016-2017 school year, those facilities included Junction Climbing Gym, a nearby arena for skating lessons, and a brand new gym.
+Those facilities included Junction Climbing Gym, a nearby arena for skating lessons, and a gym.
 We also have a daily hour-long lunch break where we often walk to a park, which has an amazing climber!
 Our students love going there.

 During a second longer stretch of time on Friday afternoons, we often head out to the nearby athletic fields to play games like soccer or ultimate frisbee or go for a hike in the nearby forested area (Thames Park).

 Our PE classes are lead by an experienced PE teacher/ coach/ fitness enthusiast.
 Last year our students did cross-country running and ALL finished the district-wide race in the “gold-medal” time!
 One of our Eagles even finished in the top ten of a field of over three-hundred kids.